 Community Services Block Grant

 CSBG provides opportunities for eligible applicants to obtain education and training for occupations in healthcare, early childhood education or transportation.
-Emergency services, rental assistance, emergency food vouchers and emergency lodging are also provided for eligible clients, while Community Action Scholarships are available for short-term training in occupational skills or general post-secondary education.
+Services include rental/mortgage assistance, water bill assistance, food voucher assistance, telephone bill assistance, disinfectant/cleaning supplies and diaper voucher assistance.
+Emergency services and lodging are also provided for eligible clients, while scholarships are available for short-term training in occupational skills or general post-secondary education.

 McFarland A. Bragg II, EDFP, HDFP, CCAP, President/CEO